373d Strategic Missile Squadron

 The 373d Strategic Missile Squadron is an inactive United States Air Force unit that was last assigned to the 308th Strategic Missile Wing at Little Rock Air Force Base, Arkansas.
 The 373rd was equipped with the LGM-25C Titan II Intercontinental ballistic missile in 1962, with a mission of nuclear deterrence.
 The squadron was inactivated for the last time as part of the phaseout of the Titan II ICBM on 18 August 1987.

 The squadron was first activated in April 1942 as the 373d Bombardment Squadron.
 After training in the United States, the squadron deployed to China in early 1943.
 It engaged in combat, primarily in China and Southeast Asia until June 1945, when it assumed a mainly transport role.
 It was awarded a Distinguished Unit Citation for its attacks on Japanese shipping.
 At the end of 1945 it returned to the United States for inactivation.

 The squadron was redesignated the 373d Reconnaissance Squadron and activated in Bermuda in 1947, assuming the personnel of another unit.
 It transferred its personnel and equipment itself when it was inactivated in 1949.
-It returned to its bombardment designation in 1951 and operated Boeing B-47 Stratojets for Strategic Air Command.
+It returned to its bombardment mission in 1951 and operated Boeing B-47 Stratojets for Strategic Air Command.
 In 1959 it moved as part of a test of a "super wing" concept, but was not operational until in inactivated in 1961.